Natfan/work/btec/u26/a1/w.md

 e.
 3P + 2Q = ([-1 24] * 3) + ([4 -42] * 2) = [-3  72] + [8 -84] = [ 5 -12]
              ([-3 43]    )   ([2 -48]    )   [-9 129]   [4 -96]   [-5  33]
 ```

-I have also constructed a PowerPoint presentation on the subject of the use of Matrices in data analysis and how they can be compared to variables arrays in computer programming.
-Please see the next page for a print out of the presentation.

 <pagebreak>